-About the Stanford Global Child Health Program
+Stanford Packard Global Child Health Program

 We are committed to improving the health and well-being of children around the world through medical training, multi-disciplinary research, and improved clinical care for the underserved.
 Our team is equipping the next generation of physician-leaders in global pediatrics.

-Global Child Health Program News
+Global Child Health and Diversity

 Follow the link to the Stanford Medicine Giving Page to support our work.
 Select (Stanford Medicine - Other) and specify the GHFGG Global Child Health Program Fd.
 Thank you!